-Paper-XII: Plant Pathology-I
+DSE-I: Plant Pathology-I

-Periods - 60 Maximum Marks - 100 Credits:04 Course Code: P-PLP-375
+Lectures - 60 Maximum Marks - 100 Credits:04 Course Code: P-PLP-375

 - 1. To awaken the students about microbial world and the nature of diseases of plants. - 2.
 To understand the principles and concept in plant pathology. - 3.
 To understand the relationships between pathogens and plants. - 4.
 To become familiar with terms and references used to diagnose plant disease. - 5.
-To develop the awareness about the importance of plant disease in human life. - 6.
-To learn the basic biology of major groups of plant pathogens. - 7.
-To explain the concept of plant disease and disease pyramid. - 8.
-To describe main modes of plant disease transmission.
+To learn the basic biology of major groups of plant pathogens. - 6.
+To explain the concept of plant disease and disease pyramid.

-- 1) The general bases of plant diseases caused by biotic and abiotic agents; - 2) Major infective crop diseases with severe economic impact; - 3) The measurement of disease symptoms; - 4) Principle of disease control in according to the recent legislation of integrated or biological disease management
+- 1) The general bases of plant diseases caused by biotic and abiotic agents; - 2) Major infective crop diseases with severe economic impact; The measurement of disease symptoms. - 3) Principle of disease control in according to the recent legislation of integrated or biological disease management.